-Standard of Care Deficiencies Agency Plan of Correction, On-going QA/QI & Responsible Party Date Due factors) and goals, either by waiver services or thr waiver participants' needs. ough other means.
-Services plans are updated o icipates' assessed needs(including health and safety r revised at least annually or when warranted by char Tag # 1A08 Agency Case File Standard Level Deficiency Developmental Disabilities (DD) Waiver Service Standards 2/26/2018; Eff Date: 3/1/2018 Chapter 8 Case Management: 8.2.8 Maintaining a Complete Client Record: The CM is required to maintain documentation for each person supported according to the following requirements: The case file must contain the documents identified in Appendix A Client File Matrix.
-Chapter 20: Provider Documentation and Client Records: 20.2 Client Records Requirements: All DD Waiver Provider Agencies are required to create and maintain individual client records.
-The contents of client records vary depending on the unique needs of the person receiving services and the resultant information produced.
-The extent of documentation required for individual client records per service type depends on the location of the file, the type of service being provided, and the information necessary.
-DD Waiver Provider Agencies are required to adhere to the following: Client records must contain all documents essential to the service being provided and essential to ensuring the health and safety of the person during the provision of the service.
-Provider Agencies must have readily accessible records in home and community settings in paper or electronic form.
-Secure access to electronic Based on record review, the Agency did not maintain a complete client record at the administrative office for 1 of 46 individuals.
-Review of the Agency individual case files revealed the following items were not found, incomplete, and/or not current: Occupational Therapy Plan: Not Found (#19) Provider: State your Plan of Correction for the deficiencies cited in this tag here (How is the deficiency going to be corrected?
+Standard of Care Deficiencies Agency Plan of Correction, On-going QA/QI & Responsible Party Date Due ticipates' assessed needs (including health and safety or revised at least annually or when warranted by chai Tag # 1A08 Administrative Case File Standard Level Deficiency Tag # 1A08Administrative Case FileDevelopmental Disabilities (DD) Waiver ServiceStandards 2/26/2018; Eff Date: 3/1/2018Chapter 8 Case Management: 8.2.8 Maintaininga Complete Client Record:The CM is required to maintain documentation foreach person supported according to the followingrequirements:3.
+The case file must contain the documentsidentified in Appendix A Client File Matrix.Chapter 20: Provider Documentation and ClientRecords: 20.2 Client Records Requirements: AllDD Waiver Provider Agencies are required tocreate and maintain individual client records.
+Thecontents of client records vary depending on theunique needs of the person receiving services andthe resultant information produced.
+The extent ofdocumentation required for individual client recordsper service type depends on the location of the file,the type of service being provided, and theinformation necessary.DD Waiver Provider Agencies are required to Standard Level Deficiency Based on record review, the Agency did not maintain a complete client record at the administrative office for 1 of 30 individuals.
+Review of the Agency individual case files revealed the following items were not found, incomplete, and/or not current: Occupational Therapy Plan: • Not Current (#13) Provider: State your Plan of Correction for the deficiencies cited in this tag here (How is the deficiency going to be corrected?
 This can be specific to each deficiency cited or if possible an overall correction?): → Provider: Enter your ongoing Quality Assurance/Quality Improvement processes as it related to this tag number here (What is going to be done?
-How many individuals is this going to effect?
+How many individuals is this going to affect?
 How often will this be completed?
 Who is responsible?
-What steps will be taken if issues are found?): →
+What steps will be taken if issues are found?): → adhere to the following: 1.
+Client records must contain all documents essential to the service being provided and essential to ensuring the health and safety of the person during the provision of the service.
+2. Provider Agencies must have readily accessible records in home and community settings in paper or electronic form.
+Secure access to electronic]